Zaechus/kingslayer-web/README.md

 # kingslayer-web

-This is an actix-web server and a GitHub Pages location for the Kingslayer game to be played online.
+A web server and GitHub Pages location for [Kingslayer](https://github.com/Zaechus/kingslayer).